Iotic-Labs/nyx-sdk/nyx_client/README.md

 [![Discord](https://img.shields.io/discord/1285252646554304555)](https://discord.gg/zS8pVHjqSf)

 🌟 **Nyx Client SDK** offers a simple API for interacting with data in your Nyx network.
-Subscribe, search and download data from across your federated network with ease, or if you're a publisher, easily created, update, or delete your existing data products programatically!
+Subscribe, search and download data from across your federated network with ease, or if you're a publisher, easily created, update, or delete your existing data products programmatically!

-If you're looking for an out of the box experience, try installing [Nyx-extras](https://github.com/Iotic-Labs/nyx-sdk/tree/main/nyx_extras), to seemlessly and quickly build powerful AI applications, to interact with data from your Nyx network!
+If you're looking for an out of the box experience, try installing [nyx-extras](https://github.com/Iotic-Labs/nyx-sdk/tree/main/nyx_extras), to seamlessly and quickly build powerful AI applications, to interact with data from your Nyx network!

 [![https://iotics.com](https://img.shields.io/badge/Powered%20by-Iotics-blue)](https://iotics.com)